Police say 3 people were wounded in a shooting outside Nationals Park that sent players and fans scrambling during a game - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Sam Feist, Lindsey Knox, Morgan Rimmer, Sonnet Swire, Aya Elamroussi and Andy Rose contributed to this report.
+CNN’s Sam Feist, Lindsey Knox, Morgan Rimmer, Sonnet Swire, Aya Elamroussi, Andy Rose, Jacob Lev and Nicky Robertson contributed to this report.

 Comments